lazerwalker/blog/_posts/2024-10-23-dual-booting-steam-deck.md

 You can also install Windows onto a microSD card or an external hard drive, but the former is slow and the latter sounds rather unportable for a handheld.

 ## Do you actually want Windows?
-So, let me be blunt: Windows kinda sucks on the Steam Deck.
+Let me be blunt: Windows kinda sucks on the Steam Deck.
 The OS itself works shockingly well: touch support is great, and it's easy to get the controller working both inside and outside of Steam.
 But every single game I've tried playing on both SteamOS and Windows, the SteamOS/Proton version was meaningfully more performant.

 I am happy I have Windows installed, but it solely exists to run games I can't run in SteamOS (such as Destiny 2) and Game Pass games.
 That isn't to say you shouldn't install Windows, but temper your expectations accordingly, and perhaps weigh that as you decide what your partitioning strategy should be for your precious disk space.